-Every year, 21.5 million Americans battle a substance use disorder.
-Due to the massive number of people struggling, the United States and the mental health community have responded by implementing new and improved addiction treatment methods.
+Every year, 21.5 million Americans battle a substance use disorder, according to the National Survey on Drug Use and Health (NSDUH).
+Due to the massive number of people struggling with it, the United States and the mental health community have responded by implementing new and improved addiction treatment methods.

 Addiction, on the other hand, is different.
 The part of the brain affected is what’s known as the reward pathway.
 This is where dopamine is stored and synthesized.
 Dopamine is a neurotransmitter known as the “feel-good” chemical.
 Upon its release, euphoric and calming effects befall the individual.
-This is what makes repeating the patterns of using drugs and alcohol appealing and often impossible for one to stop on his or her own.
+This is what makes repeating the patterns of using drugs and alcohol appealing and often impossible to stop by oneself.

-The criteria set by the DSM-V to make a substance use disorder diagnosis are as follows:
+The criteria set forth by the DSM-V to make a substance use disorder diagnosis are as follows:

 - Taking the substance in larger amounts and for longer than intended

 - Wanting to cut down or quit but not being able to do it

 - Spending a lot of time obtaining the substance

 - Craving or a strong desire to use the substance

 - Repeatedly unable to carry out major obligations